 Welcome to our world.

-Why did you think it was a joke just because you heard about it on Fox News?
+Mike, why did you think it was a joke just because you heard about it on Fox News?

-Because I mean, come on, gore.
+Because, I mean, come on, gore.

-And no, no, not because, but I mean, you know, I I thought it was like light news.
+And no, no, not because, but I mean, you know, I thought it was like light news.

-Oh, yes, sure, they're gonna build it.
+Oh, yes, sure, they're going to build it.

 No, no, it's built.